ciechanowiec/java_mantra/README.md

 6. [License](#License)

 ## Basic Info
 This program is a Shell script for Linux Ubuntu.
-Its purpose is to provide an easy-to-use and convenient tool for creating a Java project from a template with basic dependencies and configuration out of the box (Maven, Git, TestNG etc.).
+Its purpose is to provide an easy-to-use and convenient tool for creating clean Java projects with basic dependencies and configuration out of the box (Maven, Git, TestNG etc.).
 | Parameter             | Data                                             |
 | :-------------------: | :----------------------------------------------: |
 | Program name:         | Mantra                                           |